Cheuk Mei Mei

-Cheuk Mei Mei (卓美薇 joe-_-me-way; 1 January 1965 – 5 March 1994) was a 29-year-old female Hong Kong resident who was executed in Singapore for drug trafficking.
+Cheuk Mei Mei (1 January 1965 – 5 March 1994) was a 29-year-old female Hong Kong resident who was executed in Singapore for drug trafficking.
 Cheuk was the first foreign woman convicted of a drug offence in Singapore to be executed.

 After purportedly being forced to work as a courier for a drug trafficking organization, Cheuk was arrested while in possession of over 2 kilograms of high-quality heroin during a stopover in Singapore's Changi Airport.

-Despite vehemently protesting her innocence and stating that she was tricked into smuggling narcotics, Cheuk was found guilty at trial and sentenced to death, with the Singaporean authorities being ultimately undeterred by pleas for clemency.
+Despite vehemently protesting her innocence and stating that she was tricked into smuggling narcotics, Cheuk was found guilty at trial and condemned to death, with the Singaporean authorities being ultimately undeterred by pleas for clemency.

 Biography

 Born in British Hong Kong in 1965, Cheuk Mei Mei was living in the Ho Man Tin Estate and working as a sales clerk at the time of her arrest.

 Arrest at Changi Airport

 On 28 February 1989, Cheuk and her Hong Konger accomplice Tse Po Chung (谢宝忠) from the Wah Fu Estate flew into Changi Airport, Singapore, from Phuket, arriving at 2:25 pm, and were awaiting on a connecting flight to Amsterdam via Kuwait due to depart at 9:55 pm that evening.
 Plainclothes customs officers on routine surveillance had observed them acting suspiciously in the transit lounge.
 Their behaviour caught the attention of three different officers, who watched them for more than one hour before approaching them at about 4 pm.

 Cheuk and Tse both wore baggy denim jeans and appeared to be very nervous when questioned.
 The couple claimed they did not know one other, despite being seen talking to each other several times.
 When searched, 24 individual plastic bags full of a whitish powder were discovered strapped to the thighs and lower legs of both of them.
 After removing and weighing the plastic bags, Tse was found to be carrying 2.178 kilograms and Cheuk was carrying 2.190 kilograms.
 Using a Narcoban drug test kit, the customs officials determined the powder was heroin.

 Central Narcotics Bureau officer Teo Chin Seng thereafter took over the investigation, and at 2:30 am the following morning he interrogated Cheuk and Tse regarding the narcotics they were caught with.
 Tse gave a brief statement claiming he had agreed to take "something" from Phuket to Amsterdam to repay a debt to moneylenders but he did not know he was carrying heroin, where as Cheuk also claimed to have agreed to undertake a trip to Thailand to help her boyfriend repay a debt and she also did not know the bags strapped to her legs contained heroin.

 On 2 March 1989, Cheuk and Tse were formally charged with importing heroin, worth an estimated $6 million, into Singapore and then remanded in custody to face trial.